michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 2. Feed the piezo output directly into the *internal* analog comparator behind AIN0 and AIN1 (alias PB0 and PB1), exploiting any AVR's internal [clamping diodes](http://www.atmel.com/images/doc2508.pdf).
+   Talk I&sup2;C through, well, two other pins because AIN0 and SDA are both mapped to PB0, so I can't use USI.
     * **Pros:** No external components, and can use the analog comparator's ANA\_COMP interrupt.
-    * **Cons:** Need to bit-bang I&sup2;C because AIN0 and SDA are both mapped to PB0, so I can't use USI.
+    * **Cons:** Need to bit-bang I&sup2;C.

 3. Directly attach the piezo to PB1, PB3 or PB4, still exploiting the internal clamping diodes.
    Use the internal ADC to read analog voltages.
 Implement the threshold in software.